What is differentiation?

 - A tangent is a straight line that touches the curve at one point

-- The gradient function is an expression that allows the gradient to be calculated anywhere along a curve
+- The derived function (aka gradient function) is an expression that allows the gradient to be calculated anywhere along a curve

-- The gradient function is also called the derivative
+- The derived function is also called the derivative

-How do I find the gradient function or derivative?
+How do I find the derived function or derivative?

 - This is really where the fun with differentiation begins!

-- The derivative (dy/dx) is found by differentiating y
+- The derived function (dy/dx) is found by differentiating y

 - This looks worse than it is!